raw-labs/compose-deployment/README.md

 The Credentials service requires a secret AES symmetric key in order to encrypt the credentials stored in the underlying database.
-One will be generated automatically the first time you run and stored in `settings.local.sh`.
+This will be generated automatically the first time you run RAW, but requires OpenSSL to be installed.

 **Note:** The following sections will assume the default values are used for the settings, adapt as needed if you make modifications.

 ### Basic setup